 - Tahini caramel: for more sweetness, especially if serving as a dessert.
 This caramel sauce is done without cooking and within 2 minutes!

-Storage tips
+❗️ Storage tips

-Store any leftovers in an air-tight container for up to 4 days.
+Store any leftovers in an airtight container for up to 4 days.
 Keep in mind that the pudding will keep thickening while resting, which can easily be adjusted by adding a little extra milk before serving.

-Also, you don't have to reheat the leftovers, eating it cold is perfectly fine!
+Yes!
+You don't have to reheat the leftovers, eating it cold is perfectly fine!
 Perfect on-the-go healthy snack or even breakfast.

-More vegan pudding recipes
+🌱 More vegan chia seed pudding recipes

 I hope you like this warm chia pudding as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!